How to Animate Photo to GIF Online (Free, No App Needed)

 Step-by-step: animate your photo with Cutout.Pro

 Alright, here’s the actual process.
 I’m walking through Cutout.Pro’s photo animator because it’s free, browser-based, and doesn’t slap watermarks on your work.
+Other tools (Dreamina, Runway, ImgLarger) can do similar jobs with different defaults—pick whichever matches your other workflow steps.

 Upload → choose animation style → preview loop